hack-different/apple-knowledge/PNG.md

 what the *content* of the `CgBI` chunk is about.

 By the specification:

 * The `IHDR` chunk must appear first.
 * The image data, if true-color, must have color components in RGB order.
 * "The color values stored for a pixel are not affected by the alpha value assigned to the pixel.
   This rule is sometimes called 'unassociated' or 'non-premultiplied' alpha.
-  PNG does *not* use premultipled alpha".
+  PNG does *not* use pre-multiplied alpha".
 * Image data is compressed with 'deflate' and the compressed data stream is stored in the "zlib" format (compression method + flags + data + Adler-32 checksum).